 Are you looking to learn PLC programming online?
 Well, you’re in luck!

-This site is DEDICATED to the teaching of PLC programming.
+This site is dedicated to the teaching of PLC programming.
 We offer free resources and training to teach

 yourself